Koronowo: History

 In the Early Middle Ages, a Slavic stronghold was built in present-day Koronowo.
 It was included into the emerging Polish state in the 10th century and finally integrated with it in the 12th century.
 In 1288 the Cistercians from nearby Byszewo founded an abbey in Koronowo.
 The settlement prospered due to its location at the intersection of trade routes from Kuyavia and Greater Poland to Gdańsk, and from the Chełmno Land to Western Pomerania.
 In 1359 King Casimir III the Great vested it with town privileges, which however were not implemented until 1370.
 The name Koronowo comes from the word korona ("crown").
-Administratively it was located within the Inowrocław Voivodeship in the Greater Poland Province of the Polish Crown.
+Administratively it was located within the Inowrocław Voivodeship in the Greater Poland Province.
 A significant battle took place nearby in 1410 during the Polish–Lithuanian–Teutonic War, in which Poland defeated the Teutonic Knights.

 King Casimir IV of Poland by virtue of privileges of 1476 and 1484, established two annual fairs and a weekly market.
 Among the main activities of the population were crafts, pottery, brewing and agriculture.
 In the 17th and early 18th century Koronowo suffered due to Swedish invasions, the Great Northern War and epidemics.
 King Augustus III of Poland established two more annual fairs to help revive the town.

 As part of the First Partition of Poland, Koronowo became part of Prussia in 1772.
 The town of Koronowo was the administrative seat of the Koronowo district in the newly formed province of West Prussia.
 To distinguish it from the city of Deutsch Krone (Wałcz), it was called Polnisch Krone.
 From 1807 to 1815, during the Napoleonic era it was part of the Polish Duchy of Warsaw and in 1815, after the duchy's dissolution, it fell back to Prussia.